RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 DNSSEC.
  	D	is	incorrect	because	domain	signing	is	provided	as	a	similar	term	to zone	signing	but	is	not	an	applicable	term	here,	nor	is	it	pertinent	to
 DNSSEC.

-13. A	host-based	IDS	can	suffer	from	security	vulnerabilities	if	the	host	itselfis	compromised.
+### Question # 1 - 	A	host-based	IDS	can	suffer	from	security	vulnerabilities	if	the	host	itselfis	compromised.
 Which	of	the	following	concepts	can	be	best	used	to mitigate	risk	with	an	HIDS?
 A.		Administrative	privileges
 B.	Read-only	storage
 C.	Baselines
 D.	Encryption